HafizRinaldi/Tomatec/README.md

-# tomatect:AI-Powered Tomato Disease Detection Application
+# Tomatect: AI-Powered Tomato Disease Detection Application

 A new Flutter project.